Notes and Lab¶

 - Profile

 - Create a TODO item.
 What is happening when you add a new TODO item?
-Clear your Network data right before adding a new item.
+Clear your Network data right before adding a new item.- Can you find the HTTP POST request?

 - Where is it sending to (aka Request Url)?